-The medical jack of all trades, can be used to apply pressure to a wound and soak up blood, or as a basic dressing for a medium or large wound (and can be easily cut to size).
+The medical jack of all trades, can be used to apply pressure to a wound and soak up blood, or as a basic dressing for a medium or large wound with a bandage (and can be easily cut to size).

 Expert tip: Put a feminine hygiene product such as a sanitary towel in your kit.
-This is ideal in an emergency where you have a deep wound and are losing a lot of blood.
+This is ideal in an emergency where you have a deep wound, are losing a lot of blood and need time to get help.
 Think about it, press it onto the wound and they will do what they are designed to do.

-Useful for applying a small field dressing or gauze to a wound until you can get it seen to.
+Useful for applying a small field dressing or gauze to a wound until you can get it seen to by a professional.
 You really don’t need to carry too many of these, one or two will do.
 If you are at the point where you need this level of dressing then you should probably be seeking medical advice anyway.